-Our world has been upended and our lives disrupted.
+Our world has been upended, and our lives disrupted.
 Without work, many people suddenly find themselves in the unusual position of not having enough money to buy food, and expensive habits that were once casually embraced must now be discarded in favor of frugality.
 Where it was once possible to hit up a fast food drive-through for a quick fix of calories, now we have to excruciatingly calculate the value of that meal.
 Do you spend $10 on a hamburger and fries and feed yourself once?
 Or is that money better spent on bread and milk?
-Perhaps even bread and milk is too expensive, and that money would be better spent on instant noodles?
+Perhaps even bread and milk are too expensive, and that money would be better spent on instant noodles?
 Many people who have never had to worry about such things before are suddenly acutely aware of just how precious $10 really is, though in most cases, they lack the experience to know how to utilize that money as efficiently as possible.

 You Don't Have To Go Hungry

 Sadly, I cannot put money into anyone's pocket.
-I cannot stock anyone's cupboards, nor deliver meals to their doors, but what I can do is share the skills and knowledge I have gathered over decades of making do, often on less than 50¢ per meal.
-Over the years, I have found multiple tricks and strategies to rounding out my diet, even when money was hard to come by.
+I cannot stock anyone's cupboards nor deliver meals to their doors, but what I can do is share the skills and knowledge I have gathered over decades of making do, often on less than 50¢ per meal.
+Over the years, I have found multiple tricks and strategies to round out my diet, even when money was hard to come by.
 I didn't go hungry, and you don't need to, either.

 Tip 1: Focus on the Staples